renerocksai/aercbook/README.md

 beginning of keys will be preferred by subtracting their length from the resulting distance.
-E.g. "ren" will have an edit distance to the key "rene" of 1, but since the first three characters match the key, the resulting distance is -2, giving "ren" preference over matches with edit distance of 1 that don't start with "ren".
+E.g. "ren" will have an edit distance to the key "rene" of 1, but since the first three characters match the key, the resulting distance is 1-3 = -2, giving "ren" preference over matches with an edit distance of 1 that don't start with "ren".

-See below for what I mean with keys:

-## Address Book Format
+# Address Book Format

 Here is an [example](./book.txt) of mainly my mailing list aliases: